 To use the remote desktop server:

-Request an account on the.
-(Only Affiliates of the Division of Social Sciences at UCD will be granted accounts.)
+- Request an account on the CRS Remote Desktop Server.
+(Only Affiliates of the Division of Social Sciences at UC Davis wil be granted accounts.)

-- Macintosh users will need to install from Apple.
+- Macintosh users will need to install Microsoft Remote Desktop from Apple.
 The Windows client is built-in.

-- If not on a Division of Social Science networked computer, establish a DSS .
+- If not on a Division of Social Science networked computer, establish a DSS VPN connection.

 - MacOSX users may receive a certificate error pointing to painter.ou.ad3.ucdavis.edu, but this can be ignored.
 If the application does launch, go to your download folder and launch the file with the .rdp extension manually by double-clicking.